-1. How do I know if my story (memoir or fiction) is engaging?
+1. How do I know if my story is engaging?
 2. Has a logical and tension-filled progression?
 3. Will capture the interest of an agent or publisher?

 Revision and editing are key to developing your final draft.
 This should include your own editing and revision efforts, as well as those of an experienced and objective editor.
 So, what exactly are the steps to revising your own work?

 You’ve put the final period on your manuscript and are now ready to get the book published.
-Where do you start?
-We'll cover the different publishing options and how to submit your work.
+In today’s publishing market there are more options than ever for an author to see their work in print (and, of course, as an ebook), but what’s best for you?